geraldmc/algo-bio/GMcC-PP02x/README.md

 There are several modules contained in the submission:

 #### `analysis`

-The module `analysis` contains functions for profiling: `metrics.py` and `perf_notebook.ipynb`.
-The first executes code to recreate the hash key distribution plots (`>>python metrics.py`).
-The Python notebook may be executed on Google Colab by pressing the Colab tab.
+The module `analysis` contains functions for profiling including `metrics.py` and `perf_notebook.ipynb`.
+The first executes code to recreate the hash key distribution plot and to instrument the hashing functions for timing purposes.
+The notebook creates the plots that are contained in the report and can be run on Google Colab.

+#### `filehandler`
+This module contains several functions for inputing data, and printing the resulting output in proper format.

+#### `hashtables`
+This contains three files `LinearProbing.py`, `QuadraticProbing.py`, and `SeparateChaining.py`.

 ## REFERENCES